pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * When you get a ton of customer service requests it means you are succeeded.
 * You have to move quickly in order to capture the market.
 You can't wait.
 Just have to move.
 * Until your effort makes a product market fit, it's not a real company.
+* We learned a lot of lessons from the dot-com crash:

+    * Worried that people who lived through the crash are suffering psychological damage from the event.
+    * Many of the ideas of the time were valid, but were just too early.

 .. note:: Very intense firehouse of data.